harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

 We inherited from **AppComponentBase** which provides some common functions and fields (like localization and access control) for us.
 It's not required, but makes our job easier.
-Now, we can return back to **main-routing.module.ts** and add import statement for the newly created PhoneBookComponent class:
+Now, we can go back to **main-routing.module.ts** and add an import statement for the newly created PhoneBookComponent class:

     import { PhoneBookComponent } from './phonebook/phonebook.component';

-As we declared in **phonebook.component.ts** we should create a **phonebook.component.html** view in the same phonebook folder:
+As we declared in **phonebook.component.ts**, we should create a **phonebook.component.html** view in the same phonebook folder:

     <div [@routerTransition]>